erinpentecost/ErnBurglary/README.md

 # ErnBurglary
 OpenMW mod that overhauls theft.
 No longer will NPCs forget that you were in their house when all their gems were stolen.

-## THIS IS AN ALPHA RELEASE
-There are still some bugs.
-Looting from bandits will also count as burglary (unless they are dead).
-These will be fixed later.

 ## Witnesses and Punishment
 If an NPC greets you, they will remember that you are in the area.
 If their stuff disappeared before you left, you'll be caught *after-the-fact*.
 This punishment is less severe than *red-handed* theft: the value of the stolen goods will be subtracted from the owner's disposition until it hits 0.
 Any leftover value will be converted into bounty.